ftsrg/semantifyr/README.md

 Use Java 17 for building.

-Run `gradle build` to assemble the whole project, and execute all automated test, including regression testing and formal verifications.
+Run `gradlew build` to assemble the whole project, and execute all automated test, including regression testing and formal verifications.
 The required environment (e.g., Theta binaries) is automatically constructed by Gradle.
 Tests should run in a few minutes.

-To execute all tests (even extremely slow, several hours long tests!), run `gradle allTests`.
+To execute all tests (even extremely slow, several days long tests!), run `gradlew allTests`.

 NOTE: on windows machines, set script execution policy to unrestricted, because the build uses ps1 scripts.
-`Set-ExecutionPolicy Unrestricted`
+Start elevated powershell, and run the following command: `Set-ExecutionPolicy Unrestricted`.

 ## Contribution